mjoconr/ClickNSend/README.md

 In addition, the users can utilize STEP files instead of STL by changing [STEP=1](https://github.com/bankh/ClickNSend/blob/c21b22b43f8babff8aacacc99e5f7cc5dc150736/commands/commandDialog/entry.py#L133) (for using STEP format) and STEP=0 (for using STL format).
 The multi-body aspects of the STEP file are slightly different inside the Orca slicer compared to the STL one.

 Please don't change the variable name since the rest of the program looks for it.
 If your installation path differs from the default settings, please change the location based on the location of the preferred slicer's executable file.
-After you click the ClickNSend in Fusion 360, Bambu Studio will ask whether you want them as a single object.
+After you click the ClickNSend in Fusion 360 (STEP=0, STL export case), Bambu Studio will ask whether you want them as a single object.
 Say `No` if you want the sent objects as separate and you need to see something similar to:
 ![Fusion360_vAEfnJZvPP](https://github.com/user-attachments/assets/d303866d-97c9-420d-98c5-a1a5870adc5e)

 </details>